rock-core/tools-pocolog2msgpack/README.md

 Make sure that msgpack-python is installed
 (e.g. `sudo pip3 install msgpack-python`).
+This is the only dependency.
+You do not have to install this package to load the files once you converted them to MsgPack.

 The object `log` is a Python dictionary that contains names of all logged ports as keys and the logged data in a list as its keys.